datapartnership/datapartnership.github.io/content/updates/partnership-day/index.md

 **Hands-On Training**<br>
 June 5, 2026

 Free, instructor-led courses on June 5 will give you practical skills for working with private sector data.
 Instructors come from OpenAI, LinkedIn, Esri, and others.
-Seats are limited — use the registration link to secure your in-person spot.
+Seats are limited — use the registration link to secure your spot.
 See training schedule below.

 <section style="text-align: center;">